 About Me Preface

 I was born in California in 1964 and at age 11 my mother bought me a 35mm camera AND a SUPER 8mm Movie camera.
-That was it, I was hooked, forever destined to lead a torn existence as both photographer and filmmaker and I blame it on my mother.
-I won’t bore with all the details but let’s just say that I love the great outdoors, adventure and have an insatiable curiosity, so with cameras in hand I spent my teens shooting non-stop.
+That was it, I was hooked, forever destined to lead a torn existence as both photographer and filmmaker and I blame it on my mother!
+LOL I won’t bore with all the details but let’s just say that I love the great outdoors, adventure and have an insatiable curiosity, so with cameras in hand I spent my teens shooting non-stop.

 At age 19 I was first published in the Ventura Star-Free Press in Ventura, California where I was working as the darkroom lab tech.
 My fingers have soaked in developer, stop bath and fixer more times than I can count and since I executed the printing for most of the staff photographers on this good sized newspaper I became very skilled in what we now call the ‘wet darkroom’.
-The editors were happy with my photography and before I could blink I’d been published hundreds of times in the newspaper and in special Photo Essay Editions.
-A few years later the cinematography side of my personality took over and I jumped head first into the production of commercial spots, music videos and short films while attending Columbia College where I eventually earned a degree in TV Production.
+The editors were happy with my photography and before I could blink I’d been published hundreds of times in the newspaper and in special Sunday Photo Essay Editions.
+A few years later the cinematography side of my personality took over and I jumped head first into the production of commercial spots, music videos and short films while attending Columbia College in Hollywood where I eventually earned a degree in TV Production.

 Okay enough of the setup here’s what happened next: